aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 By default, all implementation steps are using the Explore directive.

-If needing to change implementation settings, only change the tool directives in the Design Run Settings tab by right clicking on Impl_1->Change Run Settings… .
+If needing to change implementation settings, only change the tool directives in the Design Run Settings tab by right clicking on Impl_1->Change Run Settingsâ€¦ .
 Change only directives for opt_design ,place_design, phys_opt_design, and route_design.
 Do not change Strategy options as this overrides certain options in the HLx environment at this time.